JosepCumplido/Homely/README.md

 ## About the project

 Homely is a full-stack rental housing portal built with React, Next.js and Node.js.
-I built this project to explore the MERN stack focusing on Next.js and ElasticSearch database.
+I built this project as a first approach to explore the MERN stack, focusing on Next.js and ElasticSearch database.

 Enhanced the frontend with TypeScript, Tailwind, and Shadcn components.